google/zetasql/docs/resolved_ast.md

 <a id="ResolvedRecursiveRefScan"></a>

 <p><pre><code class="lang-c++"><font color="brown">// Scan the previous iteration of the recursive alias currently being
 // defined, from inside the recursive subquery which defines it.
-Such nodes
+For a
-// can exist only in the recursive term of a ResolvedRecursiveScan node.
+// ResolvedRecursiveScan node, its corresponding ResolvedRecursiveRefScan
-// The column_list produced here will match 1:1 with the column_list produced
+// appears under its recursive term.
+The column_list produced here will match
-// by the referenced subquery and will be given a new unique name to each
+// 1:1 with the column_list produced by the referenced subquery and will be
-// column produced for this scan.</font>
+// given a new unique name to each column produced for this scan.</font>
 class ResolvedRecursiveRefScan : public <a href="#ResolvedScan">ResolvedScan</a> {
   static const ResolvedNodeKind TYPE = RESOLVED_RECURSIVE_REF_SCAN;